 - Playa Chechenal Petén Beach Attractions – Boating, snorkeling, and sunbathing

-Located in San Miguel, Chechenal Petén Beach is an excellent spot for locals and tourists to unwind and max out their fun.
+In San Miguel, Chechenal Petén Beach is an excellent spot for locals and tourists to unwind and maximize their fun.

-There’s a lot you can do on this beach, and each activity will ensure you remain captivated and impressed with Guatemala.
+You can do a lot on this beach, and each activity will ensure you remain captivated and impressed with Guatemala.

 A massive population of boats and canoes move around this beachhead, and you can get one to give you a custom experience.